system-pclub/GCatch/GCatch/README.md

 2. How to run GCatch?

-- Open terminal, and use the following commands:
+- Open terminal, and use the following commands to install GCatch:
   - mkdir newdir
   - cd newdir
   - export GOPATH=`pwd`